Clomid vs Letrozole for Fertility

 Clomid vs. Letrozole for Inducing Ovulation

-In 2014, the National Institute of Health (NIH) published a study that measured the effectiveness of Letrozole and Clomid to treat PCOS patients’ infertility.
+In 2014, the National Institute of Health (NIH) published a study that measured the effectiveness of Letrozole and Clomid in patients diagnosed with PCOS .

-During the study, 374 women received Letrozole treatment, and 376 women received Clomiphene treatment for five days starting on day three of their cycle for up to 5 cycles.
+The study included 750 women: 374 who received Letrozole and 376 who received Clomiphene.
+Both groups received the meditations for 5 days, starting on day 3 of their cycle, for up to 5 cycles.

 Clomid v.
 Letrozole ovulatory statistics